 Jane is unquestionably an exceptional candidate for graduate study in Ethics.
 Jane’s work in Philosophy 111 suggests that she would greatly benefit from the opportunities for intellectual development provided by a sustained period of graduate study.
 She has proven herself to have the perseverance, initiative, and intellectual creativity necessary to complete an advanced graduate degree.
 I would therefore highly recommend Jane Doe.

-If her performance in my class is a good indication of how she would perform as a graduate student, she would be an extremely positive asset to your program.
+If her academic performance is a good indication of how she would perform as a graduate student, she would be an extremely positive asset to your program.

 If I can be of any further assistance, or provide you with any further information, please do not hesitate to contact me.